nagasella/esa/README.md

 select ANGLE from MY_TABLE where ANGLE > 180
 ```

 In cached queries, the cached part of the query is the `select` part: this is ran only _once_, when the entity is first added to the table.
-On the other hand, the `where` part is dynamic and so it is executed every time the query is called, but only on the entities that satisfy the `select` condition.
-Therefore, the execution of the query will gnerally be faster compared to queries implemented in a simple function.
+On the other hand, the `where` part is dynamic and so it is executed every time the query is called (but only on the entities that satisfy the `select` condition).

 ### 3. Dynamic queries

-Dynamic queries are queries that can receive a parameter (of any type), and filter based on that parameter, meaning that their filtering condition can change dynamically during the game.
+Dynamic queries are queries that can receive a parameter (of any type), and filter based on that parameter.
 Both types of query described previously can be dynamic.
 Here is an example of a dynamic query based on a function, taken from the `colored-squares` demo:

 ```cpp
 bool cs::functions::find_yellow_squares_within(entity_table& table, entity e, x_boundaries& boundaries)